vtos/moodle-mod_adaptivequiz/README.md

 College][3] and [Remote Learner][4].
 The current repository was forked from [https://github.com/middlebury/moodle-mod_adaptivequiz][5].

-The current branch of the repository is compatible with Moodle versions from 4.1 to 4.3.
+The current branch of the repository is compatible with Moodle 4.4 and 4.5.

 [3]: http://www.middlebury.edu/
 [4]: http://remote-learner.net/